SoftUni-Internal/interactive-content/EN/01-Arrays/00-Definition.md

 console.log(nums[3]);
 ```

-Typical erros that we can fase when working with arrays:
+Typical errors that we can face when working with arrays:

+We can actually access indexes which do not exist in the array.

 ``` js live
 let nums = [10, 20, 30];